Metallic Epoxy Flooring Vancouver, BC

 Understated luxury with refined motion.
 Great for larger areas where you want premium depth without overwhelming the room.

-Rich metallic glow that reads luxury in warm lighting — popular for hospitality, salons, studios, and retail interiors.
+Rich metallic glow that reads luxury in warm lighting — popular for hospitality, salons, studios, and brand-forward interiors.

-Black and gold marble metallic epoxy cost factors
+What affects black and gold marble metallic epoxy pricing

 High-contrast black and gold marble looks are premium because they take more planning and refinement to keep the veining intentional.
 Pricing usually moves based on prep and refinement time, movement complexity, and the high-clarity topcoat chosen to keep the gold tones crisp instead of hazy.